nprost/supervised_missing/README.md

 **consistency** is used for figure 5 (section 6).
 There are three files as for the boxplot, but in addition, approximate Bayes rates are computed in *bayesrates.R* with oracle multiple imputation, as detailed in the paper.

-All figure outputs go to the directory **figures**.
+All figure outputs go to the directory **figures** (created when necessary).

+Nicolas Prost
-February 28, 2019
+March 1, 2019